 Medical coding and billing are administrative processes that ensure the smooth operation of healthcare facilities by translating patient medical records into standardized codes.
 An online certificate or associate degree in medical coding and billing can prepare graduates for an entry-level position in the field.
-These professionals earn median annual salaries of $44,090 per year, and the number of available jobs is expected to grow by 8% over the next decade.
+Medical records and health information specialists — one of the potential careers for graduates of this program — earn a median annual salary of $45,240, and the number of available jobs is expected to grow by 9% over the next decade.

 Most Affordable Online Colleges Offering Medical Billing & Coding Certificates

 These are the most affordable online programs in medical coding and billing based on tuition.
 All tuitions are specific to online students, and each one is manually researched in order to provide the most accurate data possible.
 All 25 schools on this list offer tuition rates under $5,000 per year.

 Albany State University offers an online Certificate in Medical Coding.
 The 27-credit program prepares students to take the certified coding associate (CCA) national credentialing exam from the American Health Information Management Association.
 The curriculum covers health record content and structure, pathophysiology, pharmacology, coding, and advanced coding and reimbursement.
 Students must have previous prerequisite coursework in medical terminology, anatomy and physiology, and computer applications before starting the program.
 If students do not have this prior coursework, they may take these classes at Albany State.